 All employers in Australia have a legal obligation to confirm new candidates are allowed to work in the country.
-For non-Australian citizens, you need to validate their work rights using the depart of immigration’s database (VEVO).
+For non-Australian citizens, you need to validate their work rights using the Department of Home Affair’s database (VEVO).

 Our innovative, integrated VEVO service means you no longer need a separate VEVO account and checks can be carried out at any point in your recruitment process – with instant results.
 What’s more, the work rights checking service allows you to process and manage all of your checks at any point in your recruitment process – even if they’re not registered with WorkPro.